 High-Stress Usage Contexts

 Patients often interact with digital health tools during moments of anxiety, pain, or confusion.
 A patient checking lab results is not in the same cognitive state as someone browsing a shopping app.
 Usability testing must simulate or account for the emotional context of real usage.
+The patient testing the medication-refill flow in a calm research room with no time pressure is not the same patient testing the same flow at 11pm with a sick child crying in the next room, which is when the flow actually has to work.

 Clinical Consequences

 When a consumer app has a usability failure, the user has a frustrating experience.
 When a digital health app has a usability failure, the user might take the wrong medication dose, miss a critical follow-up, or misinterpret a test result.
 The severity framework for usability findings must reflect clinical risk, not just user satisfaction.
+A confusing icon on a shopping app is a UX bug; a confusing icon on a medication reminder app is a potential adverse drug event waiting to happen.

 Health Literacy Requirements